recolic/microsoft-intune-archlinux/README.md

 Observed regression in other projects such as: https://github.com/ruby/openssl/issues/734

-Solution 1: Downgrade to openssl-3.3.4; also add IgnorePkg=openssl into /etc/pacman.conf
+Solution 1: Downgrade to openssl-3.3.4
 Solution 2: Write libssl_fix.so with a good version of that tiny function, use LD_PRELOAD to shadow the original buggy impl.
 ```
 </details>

 - Couldnt enroll your device: X509\_REQ\_set\_version:passed invalid argument:crypto/x509/x509set.c

 Same as previous issue.

-Downgrade openssl to 3.3.4 or older.
+Downgrade your openssl to 3.3.4 or older.
+Please use [fix-libssl.sh](./fix-libssl.sh) instead of your package manager to avoid breaking other programs.

 [Error Screenshot](.res/2.png)